jotaelesalinas/laravel-adminless-ldap-auth/README.md

 Some examples of extra attributes to synchronize could be "role" to control access to certain areas or "session_expiration_in_minutes" to force logout after some time.
 I am sure you can think of many other uses.

+The number of fields available in the testing LDAP server is limited, so we will add `'phone'` as an example.

 ```php
 'usernames' => [
     'ldap' => env('ADLDAP_USER_ATTRIBUTE', 'userprincipalname'), // was just 'userprincipalname'